 Below are photos and links for the artists who perform at our openings and other special events at Salmon Falls Artisans Showroom.

 Slight Change is yet another transmogrification of the acoustic swing band Small Change.
-Small Change originals Al Canali and Dennis Avery (not pictured) guitar and vocals, joined by Chris Morano, bass/vocals and Bruce Stewart, harmonica.
+Small Change originals Al Canali and Dennis Avery, guitar and vocals, joined by Chris Morano, bass/vocals.

 They have managed to put together a group of jazz and blues standards as well as originals written by Al Canali which cover a number of genres.
 This'll be fun!